 The climate is the long-term weather patterns across the world or a region.
 Climate change means these patterns are changing, leading to warming global temperatures and making extreme weather (like floods, cold spells, drought, heatwaves and extreme wind) more likely.

-It is caused by many things, including the Earth’s natural cycle, but human activity is making the situation worse by increasing the amount of greenhouse gases (like carbon dioxide) in the Earth’s atmosphere.
+It is caused by many things, including the Earth’s natural cycle, but human activity is making the situation worse by increasing the amount of greenhouse gases (like carbon dioxide and methane) in the Earth’s atmosphere.

 Some of the main contributors are:

 - Burning fossil fuels to provide energy for transport, heating, and manufacturing

 - Deforestation and removing forests prevents trees from absorbing more carbon dioxide, and if the trees are burnt releases the carbon dioxide they have stored

 - Agriculture and rearing animals also releases greenhouses gasses.
 In fact, livestock produce methane which is 30 times more powerful as a greenhouse gas than carbon dioxide!